getBoolean/dpaperback_cli/README.md

 Available commands:
-  bundle          Builds all the sources in the repository and generates a versioning file serve           Build the sources and start a local server clean           Deletes the modules directory and the versioning file
+  bundle          Builds all the sources in the repository and generates a versioning file serve           Build the sources and start a local server clean           Deletes the modules directory and cached dependencies

 Run "dpaperback help <command>" for more information about a command.
 ```